JeffreyAes/jobbin/README.md

 By default, all boards come with 5 tables:

-By default, all boards come with 5 tables:

     • Wishlist - tracks the jobs you want and haven't applied to yet

     • Applied - tracks the jobs you have already applied to